14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   Updated: 2024-03-14T23:14:23Z
 - [Returns and Exchange Policy](https://www.littlebambinos.co.nz/pages/customer-care): Returns .
 With online shopping the sizing and style may not be 100% right every time.
 If for any reason you are unhappy with your order (e.g. it is...
   Updated: 2025-07-02T23:13:38Z
-- [Shipping Information](https://www.littlebambinos.co.nz/pages/shipping-information): New Zealand NZ Standard Shipping: $8 Rural Shipping: $10 We offer free shipping within New Zealand on orders over $149. *Please note that on some l...
+- [Shipping Information](https://www.littlebambinos.co.nz/pages/shipping-information): New Zealand NZ Standard Shipping: $8.95 Rural Shipping: $12 For New Zealand, please allow at least 2-7 working days for delivery on stocked items. ...
-  Updated: 2025-07-02T23:10:28Z
+  Updated: 2025-09-18T23:24:13Z
 - [Laybuy + Afterpay](https://www.littlebambinos.co.nz/pages/layby-service): Little Bambinos is excited to announce that we now offer Laybuy and Afterpay for our New Zealand customers.
 Laybuy lets you receive your online pur...
   Updated: 2018-06-14T08:58:08Z
 - [Search Results](https://www.littlebambinos.co.nz/pages/search-results)